Expat Tax Blog

 American expats with children may qualify for the Child Tax Credit, but there are important rules.
 Learn who qualifies, how much you can claim, and common pitfalls.

-Read MoreCrypto Taxes for Americans Abroad 2026: Bitcoin, Ethereum & Digital Asset Reporting
+Read MoreCrypto Taxes for US Expats 2026: IRS Reporting Rules Explained

-How US expats report Bitcoin, Ethereum, and crypto to the IRS in 2026.
-FBAR for foreign exchanges, Form 8938, capital gains, and the new broker reporting rules explained.
+How Americans abroad report crypto to the IRS in 2026.
+FBAR for foreign exchanges, Form 8938 thresholds, capital gains rates, and why the FEIE doesn't cover crypto.

 Read MoreForeign Tax Credit Carryforward: How to Use Excess Credits Strategically